openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

    For more information, refer to the :doc:`Converting a Caffe Model <openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_Caffe>` guide.

-6. Launch model conversion API for a Kaldi LibriSpeech nnet2 model:
+6. Launch MO for a Kaldi LibriSpeech nnet2 model:

    .. code-block:: sh